 “Remitting money should be a commodity business.
 It looks easily done with a small machine and few buttons pressed by a clerk at a convenience store where the small machine is located,” Vaaler says.
 “But there are ways to differentiate that service and charge more.
 One is to have a worldwide network like Western Union or Moneygram.
 So the migrant can send the money to a store to be picked up by the recipient in practically any city or smaller town.
 That’s valuable.”

 These big networks are also bright targets for upstarts, whether digital operators with no physical presence or businesses that dial in on the needs of a specific community.
 Digital alternatives to these money-transfer services are on the rise, bringing fees down for users, says Harish Natarajan, a World Bank payments specialist.

 Competition among specialized operators that work with specific populations in specific corridors, like between the Persian Gulf and South Asia, has led to remarkably low transfer costs.
 In other cases, companies that target a particular migrant group in a particular country might have higher costs of sending money.
 But the senders and receivers prefer working with a company set up to serve them, whether it’s because of where locations are, the knowledge of the language, or the holiday that money is being sent for.

 The digital way

-Digital services like Transferwise have pushed into a market that was for so long dominated by traditional money transfer companies.
+Digital services have pushed into a market that was for so long dominated by traditional money transfer companies.
 The competition from digital companies, which do not have the extensive network of on-the-ground physical locations and agents who get commissions, can lower prices across the board, the World Bank has found.

 The traditional money transfer operations also have online options, along with pure play online companies like Remitly, which launched in 2012 and operates out of the United States.
 Within Africa, mobile wallets such as M-PESA have become ubiquitous for sending money across borders.
 These digital operators have almost always competed on cost, as the fixed cost of doing business is much lower.